How Businesses Can Use Customer Re-engagement Notifications as a Strategic Tool

 Hello!

 Unlike generic marketing blasts, re-engagement notifications are tailored to individual preferences and behaviors, offering special deals, cart reminders, or curated content.
-When executed thoughtfully, they can boost retention rates—crucial when retaining a customer costs up to 5 times less than acquiring a new one.
+When executed thoughtfully, they can significantly boost retention rates—an important advantage, given that retaining a customer costs up to five times less than acquiring a new one.

 This article explores why re-engagement matters, best practices for crafting effective notifications, and how to measure their success.